giellalt/lang-smj/smj.md

 LEXICON TJIEKTJAMA  Pl Nomen actionionis derived from even verbs.
 Earlier these went directly to VSBST-ODD-PL, now they get tag Gram/NomAct before going there.
 Can't put it in VSBST-ODD-PL lexicon because of paths from verb lexicons.

-LEXICON AKTIDIBME  Nomen actionionis derived from uneven verbs.
+LEXICON AKTIDIBME  Nomen actionionis derived from uneven verbs, ending DIBME.
+Earlier these went directly to VSBST-EVEN, now they get tag Gram/NomAct before going there.
+Can't put it in VSBST-ODD lexicon because paths from verb lexicons.

+LEXICON BERUSTIBME  Nomen actionionis derived from uneven verbs, ending STIBME and DIBME is Err/orth-taged.
 Earlier these went directly to VSBST-EVEN, now they get tag Gram/NomAct before going there.
 Can't put it in VSBST-ODD lexicon because paths from verb lexicons.

 ### Plural odd-syll